Mechanics and Optics of Cyanobacteria: How to Survive over Billions of Years

 Cyanobacteria, also known as blue-green algae in botanical terms (Whitton & Potts, 2012), are among the first inhabitants of the Earth (Mazard et al., 2016).
 This name originates from a blue color-inducing pigment called phycocyanin which most taxa produce (Whitton & Potts, 2012).
 Their history is debated, however, one estimate places cyanobacteria back 3500 Ma years (Whitton & Potts, 2002).
 They can vary immensely in habitat, ranging from freshwater and ocean habitats to dry environments.
 They can also survive under extreme conditions of heat, cold, or salinity.
 Cyanobacteria are prokaryotes that use photosynthetic pathways to create energy.
 Though it is impossible to truly know the exact number, there are an estimated 8,000 distinct species of cyanobacteria that inhabit the Earth.
 In 2022, only 5,185 species had been identified and classed (Mehdizadeh Allaf & Peerhossaini, 2022).
 Cyanobacteria are not just just varied, they are also incredibly abundant, with an estimated biomass of 3⋅1014 g⋅C (Whitton & Potts, 2012) and have been credited with the dramatic increase of oxygen in the Earth’s atmosphere 2.3 billion years ago (Mehdizadeh Allaf & Peerhossaini, 2022).

 The cyanobacteria phylum encompasses both independent free-living bacteria and plastids.
 Plastids are the descendants of cyanobacteria that were incorporated into the ancestral lineage of the major photosynthetic eukaryotic group known as Archaeplastida.
-Subsequent endosymbiotic events led to the widespread distribution of plastids among various eukaryotic groups (Moore et al., 2019).
-Analysis of rDNA sequences in 2011 proposed that all current cyanobacteria may have a common unicellular ancestor.
+Subsequent endosymbiotic events led to the widespread distribution of plastids among various eukaryotic groups (Moore et al., 2019). of rDNA sequences in 2011 proposed that all current cyanobacteria may have a common unicellular ancestor.
 Molecular-based phylogenetic trees indicate that Gloeobacter violaceus, which possesses a light-harvesting mechanism limited to the outer cell membrane instead of internal thylakoids, is the closest living organism to this ancestral form.
 However, there is another hypothesis which suggests that the majority of contemporary cyanobacteria trace their lineage back to multicellular ancestors, with at least five instances of reversals to unicellular in their evolutionary history (Whitton & Potts, 2012).

 Ranging in size between < 1 µm in diameter to 100 µm, cyanobacteria can also vary greatly in body composition and shape.
 There are unicellular, colonial, and multicellular structures (Figure 1).
 Unicellular cyanobacteria exhibit spherical, ovoid, or cylindrical cell shapes, and can form irregular or structured colonies held together by a mucous matrix (mucilage) produced during colony growth.
 Depending on the specific species, the number of cells within each colony can range from just a couple to several thousand.
 Following cell division in filamentous cyanobacteria, the individual cells stay connected, creating a linear structure referred to as trichomes.
 Depending on the order of cyanobacteria, the latter may or may not be enclosed by a mucous covering known as “filaments.”
 When trichomes fragment, they give rise to what are known as pseudobranches, a phenomenon observed across all cyanobacterial orders (Mehdizadeh Allaf & Peerhossaini, 2022).